04 Jan Personal network mapping exercise

 Profession: same; different

-Hierarchy: above you; same; below you
+Hierarchy: above you; same level; below you

 The third step is to assess the network size and diversity.
 From that assessment you can identify simple steps to improve your network in any way you prefer.

-If you have only company colleagues in your network, that will probably limit your opportunities to find a new job if you get laid off.
+IFor example, if you have only company colleagues in your network, that will probably limit your opportunities to find a new job if you get laid off.

 You can do this exercise for yourself or as a team or project.
 It will help you to deliberately and consciously grow and enhance your personal knowledge network.